HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Rules_as_a_Service.md

 Volt MX Foundry provides the ability to write business rules in a simplified text form by using the Rules-as-a-Service feature.
 The Rules service makes defining business logic closer to human language and is built using [MVEL](http://mvel.documentnode.com/ "MVEL is an expression language based on Java-syntax, with some marked differences specific to MVEL.
 Unlike Java however, MVEL is dynamically typed (with optional typing), meaning type qualification is not required in the source. ").
 Instead of embedding rules within Foundry integration services, with Rules as a first-class service, the business logic and conditions are externalized and can be managed separately.
 For example, let’s say in a Banking app there could be certain business rules defined to control whether a customer is eligible for a loan.
 However, these business rules for loan eligibility (like credit score and income level) might vary from time to time based on market conditions, bank’s promotional offers, and regulatory changes.
 In such cases, Foundry Rules-as-a-Service provides the ideal design to abstract these business rules from other application logic and manage them separately.
 This also provides Rules-as-a-Service all the capability of any Foundry service including versioning, export, import across Foundry apps, API management.

 You can use the **Rules** service tab to define and store your business logic as a set of rules.
 A collection of rules defined in a Rules service are stored in a Ruleset.
 For example, a Loan Ruleset can have multiple rules such as Home Loan Rule, Education Loan Rule, Vehicle Loan Rule and so on.
 Similar to how any Foundry service operation can be protected by Operation security levels, rules in a Ruleset can also be protected by Rule Security Level.
-These are: [Authenticated App Users, Anonymous App Users, Public, and Private.\- Authenticated App Users restricts access to clients who have successfully authenticated using an Identity Service associated with the app. - Anonymous App Users allows access from trusted clients that have the required App Key and App Secret. - Authentication via an Identity Service is not required.Public (All Users) allows any client to invoke this rule without any authentication.
+These are: [Authenticated App Users, Anonymous App Users, Public, and Private.](## "Authenticated App Users restricts access to clients who have successfully authenticated using an Identity Service associated with the app. - Anonymous App Users allows access from trusted clients that have the required App Key and App Secret. - Authentication via an Identity Service is not required.Public (All Users) allows any client to invoke this rule without any authentication.
 This setting provides no security for invoking this rule and should be avoided if possible. - Private (Internal Server only) blocks access to this rule from any external client.
-It allows invocations only from within the same runtime environment either from an Orchestration/Object Service, or from custom code.](javascript:void(0);)
+It allows invocations only from within the same runtime environment either from an Orchestration/Object Service, or from custom code. ")

 **How Rules as Service Works**